SEAME-pt/SEA-ME_Team6_2025-26/docs/TSF/tsf_implementation/validators/VALIDATOR_GUIDE.md

 ## Overview

 The `validators.py` file contains **3 universal validator functions** that automate the scoring of TSF assumptions by searching for evidence in the repository.
 These validators are executed by TruDAG during the `trudag score` command.
+Those are the "Real" Validators, i.e. the ones that are called by trudag.
+Beside those, we have validators that are called by github (namely GitHub Actions workflow that calls validate_items_formatation.py) to guarantee CI (continuous integration).
+They are not used by trudag, but are very useful to verify if the items (expectations, assertions, evidences, assumptions) are accordingly with what is expected in terms of structure, formatation.

 **Key Features:**
 - Evidence-based validation (searches repository for actual proof)